John Frusciante: 1988–1992: First term with the Red Hot Chili Peppers

 Frusciante was not familiar with the funk genre of Red Hot Chili Peppers' sound, saying, "I wasn't really a funk player before I joined the band.
 I learned everything I needed to know about how to sound good with Flea by studying Hillel's playing and I just took it sideways from there."
-Several weeks into the band's new lineup, Peligro, whose performance was suffering due to extreme drug abuse, was fired.
-Soon after, Chad Smith was recruited as drummer and the new lineup began recording their first album, Mother's Milk (1989).
+Several weeks after Frusciante joined, Peligro, whose performance was suffering due to extreme drug abuse, was fired.
+Chad Smith was recruited as the drummer and the new lineup began recording their first album, Mother's Milk (1989).
 Frusciante focused on emulating Slovak's style.
-Producer Michael Beinhorn disagreed with this approach and wanted Frusciante to play with an uncharacteristic heavy metal tone, largely absent from the band's three preceding records.
-Frusciante and Beinhorn fought frequently over guitar tone and layering; Beinhorn prevailed, as Frusciante felt pressured by his knowledge of the studio.
-Kiedis recalls that "[Beinhorn] wanted John to have a big, crunching, almost metal-sounding guitar tone whereas before we always had some interesting acid-rock guitar tones as well as a lot of slinky, sexy, funky guitar tones".
+The producer, Michael Beinhorn, disagreed with this approach and wanted Frusciante to play with an uncharacteristic heavy metal tone, largely absent from the band's three preceding records.
+Frusciante and Beinhorn frequently fought over guitar tone and layering; Beinhorn prevailed, as Frusciante felt pressured by his knowledge of the studio.
+Kiedis recalled that "[Beinhorn] wanted John to have a big, crunching, almost metal-sounding guitar tone whereas before we always had some interesting acid-rock guitar tones as well as a lot of slinky, sexy, funky guitar tones".

 The Chili Peppers collaborated with producer Rick Rubin for their second record with Frusciante, Blood Sugar Sex Magik (1991).
 Rubin felt that it was important to record the album in an unorthodox setting and suggested an old Hollywood Hills mansion.
 Frusciante, Kiedis and Flea isolated themselves there for the duration of the recording.
 Frusciante and Flea seldom went outside and spent most of their time smoking marijuana.
-Around this time, Frusciante began a side project with Flea and Jane's Addiction drummer Stephen Perkins, the Three Amoebas.
+Around this time, Frusciante began a side project with Flea and the Jane's Addiction drummer Stephen Perkins, the Three Amoebas.
 They recorded roughly 10 to 15 hours of material, which went unreleased.